Male Engagement Institute

 Fathers’ UpLift’s United States Therapist Recruitment (USTR) Fellowship exists to increase the number of BIPOC therapists in the mental health, behavioral health, and addictions field.
 Each summer, Fathers’ UpLift will select 14 USTR Fellows from spring applicants attending graduate schools at accredited colleges & universities in the United States of America.
 Twelve fellows will be selected from the state of Massachusetts, and two students will be chosen from other states.
 All second-year Master’s & Doctoral-level students required to complete a field practicum are strongly encouraged to apply.

 Fathers’ UpLift takes a limited number of interns each year, ranging from undergrad to grad school students, with the goal of helping them to gain an increased understanding of mental health services, racial equity, fatherhood and families.
+If you are interested in learning more, please contact our office.

 Fathers’ UpLift is an organization with a unique, holistic, interconnected approach to mental health, fatherhood, racial equity, and reentry.
 Our evidence-based intervention has proven results well-above what is typical for mental health and community service agencies.
 If you are a mental health professional or community worker interested in purchasing a license to become a certified FUL partner practitioner, please email for more information.